thekvs/microproxy/README.md

 * IP-based black and white access lists.
 * Ability to log all requests.
 * Ability to tweak X-Forwarded-For header.
-* Ability to specify ip address for outgoing connections.
+* Ability to specify IP address for outgoing connections.
 * Reasonable memory usage.

 ## Installing
-This project is written in [Go](http://golang.org/) programming language and to build it you need to install Go compiler and set some enviroment variables, [here is instructions how to do it](http://golang.org/doc/install).
-After you've installed Go, run following command in your shell:
+This project is written in the [Go](http://golang.org/) programming language and to build it you need to install Go compiler and set some enviroment variables.
+[Here is instructions on how to do it](http://golang.org/doc/install).
+After you've done it, run the following command in your shell:
 ```
 $ go get github.com/thekvs/microproxy
 ```
+and this will build the binary in ```$GOPATH/bin```.

 ## Configuration file options
 ```microproxy``` uses JSON format for configuration file.
 Below is a list of supported configuration options.